cggos/ccv/cv_docs/cameras_calib_note.md

   - the target needs to be mounted on a flat surface.
 Any warping will decrease calibration accuracy.
 An ideal surface will be rigid and smooth.
 * Remove bad observations

+### Others

+#### OpenCV

+Basically, you need to take snapshots of these patterns with your camera and let OpenCV find them.
+Each found pattern results in a new equation.
+To solve the equation you need at least a predetermined number of pattern snapshots to form a well-posed equation system.
+This number is higher for the chessboard pattern and less for the circle ones.
+For example, in theory the chessboard pattern requires at least two snapshots.
+However, in practice we have a good amount of noise present in our input images, so for good results you will probably need at least 10 good snapshots of the input pattern in different positions.

 ## Calibration Patterns